+daemons
-n integer number of daemons to launch.

-url [default NULL] if specified, a character string comprising a URL at which to listen for remote daemons, including a port accepting incoming connections, e.g. 'tcp://hostname:5555' or 'tcp://10.75.32.70:5555'.
+n integer number of daemons to launch. url [default NULL] if specified, a character string comprising a URL at which to listen for remote daemons, including a port accepting incoming connections, e.g. 'tcp://hostname:5555' or 'tcp://10.75.32.70:5555'.
 Specify a URL with scheme 'tls+tcp://' to use secure TLS connections (for details see Distributed Computing section below).
-Auxiliary function host_url may be used to construct a valid host URL.

-remote [default NULL] required only for launching remote daemons, a configuration generated by remote_config or ssh_config.

-dispatcher [default TRUE] logical value, whether to use dispatcher.
-Dispatcher runs in a separate process to ensure optimal scheduling, although this may not always be required (for details see Dispatcher section below).

-. . (optional) additional arguments passed through to daemon if launching daemons.

-These include 'asyncdial', 'autoexit', 'cleanup', 'output', 'maxtasks', 'idletime'

-and 'walltime'.

-seed [default NULL] (optional) supply a random seed (single value, interpreted as an integer).
-This is used to inititalise the L'Ecuyer-CMRG RNG streams sent to each daemon.
-Note that reproducible results can be expected only for dispatcher = 'none', as the unpredictable timing of task completions would otherwise influence the tasks sent to each daemon.
-Even for dispatcher = 'none', reproducibility is not guaranteed if the order in which tasks are sent is not deterministic.

-serial [default NULL] (optional, requires dispatcher) a configuration created by serial_config to register serialization and unserialization functions for normally non-exportable reference objects, such as Arrow Tables or torch tensors.

-tls [default NULL] (optional for secure TLS connections) if not supplied, zeroconfiguration single-use keys and certificates are automatically generated.
-If supplied, either the character path to a file containing the PEM-encoded TLS certificate and associated private key (may contain additional certificates leading to a validation chain, with the TLS certificate first), or a length 2 character vector comprising [i] the TLS certificate (optionally certificate chain) and [ii]

-the associated private key.

-pass [default NULL] (required only if the private key supplied to 'tls' is encrypted with a password) For security, should be provided through a function that returns this value, rather than directly.

-. compute [default 'default'] character value for the compute profile to use (each compute profile has its own independent set of daemons).
+Auxiliary function host_url() may be used to construct a valid host URL. remote [default NULL] required only for launching remote daemons, a configuration generated by remote_config() or ssh_config(). dispatcher [default TRUE] logical value, whether to use dispatcher.
+Dispatcher runs in a separate process to ensure optimal scheduling, although this may not always be required (for details see Dispatcher section below). (optional) additional arguments passed through to daemon() if launching daemons.
+These include asyncdial, autoexit, cleanup, output, maxtasks, idletime and walltime. seed [default NULL] (optional) supply a random seed (single value, interpreted as an integer).
+This is used to initialise the L'Ecuyer-CMRG RNG streams sent to each daemon.
+Note that reproducible results can be expected only for dispatcher = FALSE, as the unpredictable timing of task completions would otherwise in- fluence the tasks sent to each daemon.
+Even for dispatcher = FALSE, repro- ducibility is not guaranteed if the order in which tasks are sent is not determin- istic. serial [default NULL] (optional, requires dispatcher) a configuration created by serial_config() to register serialization and unserialization functions for normally non-exportable reference objects, such as Arrow Tables or torch tensors. tls [default NULL] (optional for secure TLS connections) if not supplied, zero- configuration single-use keys and certificates are automatically generated.
+If supplied, either the character path to a file containing the PEM-encoded TLS certificate and associated private key (may contain additional certificates leading to a validation chain, with the TLS certificate first), or a length 2 character vector comprising [i] the TLS certificate (optionally certificate chain) and [ii] the associated private key. pass [default NULL] (required only if the private key supplied to tls is encrypted with a password) For security, should be provided through a function that returns this value, rather than directly. .compute [default 'default'] character value for the compute profile to use (each compute profile has its own independent set of daemons).

-Use daemons (0) to reset daemon connections:
+Use daemons(0) to reset daemon connections: